skovy/skovy.dev/content/blog/tree-shaking-font-awesome/index.md

   - dead code elimination
 ---

-Tree shaking: a word that at first sounds like another one of those convoluted terms used to describe some obscure technology or pattern.
+Tree shaking: a word that at first sounds like another convoluted term used to describe some obscure technology or pattern.
 After rephrasing it as "dead code elimination," I find tree shaking to actually be a strong metaphor for what it describes.